nglaze00/claim_matching/readme.md

-# Case file reordering tool
+# Claim Matching for Slater Matsli, LLP
 Python script for content-based reorganization of law firm Slater Matsil's internal case files.
 Used by law firm Slater Matsil to save 12 hours of work per week.

 ## Overview